Kesh-web/Digitalocean-vm-tutorial/README.md

 packages:
   - htop
   - vim
-ssh_pwauth: false
 disable_root: true
 ```
 Ill clarify what each line of code is for in the configuration.
-1. The purpose of #cloud-config is used by cloud-init to recongize and process the file correctly.
+1. **#cloud-config** is used by cloud-init to recongize and process the file correctly.
+2. **users:** configures a user account for the vm.
+3. **packages:** adds a list of packages to be installed on the vm.
+4, **disable_root** prevents the root user from logging in the server via SSH, which improves security.